Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Intergrating Amazon Cognito with the backend application with custom login branches
 ### Install and configure Amplify client-side library for Amazon Congito
 **Step 1 - Configure a User pool using AWS Cognito**
-- We will first use the AWS Console to configure a Userpool.
+- We will first use the AWS Console to configure a Userpool which is necessary to intergrate an application and we want to authenticate users.

 **Step 2 - **
 - In the front-end-js folder, we will install the AWS Amplify libraries in the package.json file by pasting in and running the code in ```frontend-js```